 - Can you help me examine whether this condo or co-op community is financially stable?

 - What can happen if I refuse to pay a special assessment?

 - What can you tell me about whether this particular set of CC&Rs will be difficult to live with or not?

 - If I sublet my condo, am I responsible for any special assessment or is my sub-tenant?

-- What can I do if I think a co-op refused to sell me stock because of my religion?
+- What can I do if I think a co-op refused to sell me stock because of my religion or other discriminatory reason?